-Planeta.com is updating this guide to the event, making requests of the organizers and participants and creating a social web challenge.
-Feedback and notes are welcome as we prepare this preview.
+Planeta.com is updating this guide to the event, making requests of the organizers and participants, and creating a social web challenge for allies around the globe.
+Feedback and notes are welcome.

 - What are the most relevant hashtags?